xiangzhi/parcs_stt_tts/README.md

 $ ros2 launch parcs_tts parcs_tts.launch.py
 ```

 Text parameters are lower case unless expressed otherwise.

+---

 It is recommended to run each node in separate terminals rather than the launch files if you'd like to see user instructions more clearly.
+To do so, use the following:

 Speech to text:
 ```shell